Kong/docs.konghq.com/app/plugins/rate-limiting.md

 ### Every transaction counts

 In this scenario, the `local` policy is not an option.
 So here the decision is between the extra performance of the `redis` policy against its extra support effort.
-Based on that balance the choice should either be `cluster` or `redis`.
+Based on that balance, the choice should either be `cluster` or `redis`.

-The recommendation is to start with the `cluster` policy, with the option to move over to `redis` if performance takes too big a hit.
-The thing to keep in mind is that existing usage metrics cannot be ported from the datastore to redis.
+The recommendation is to start with the `cluster` policy, with the option to move over to `redis` if performance reduces drastically.
+Keep in mind existing usage metrics cannot be ported from the datastore to redis.
 Generally with shortlived metrics (per second or per minute) this is not an issue, but with longer lived ones (months) it might be, so you might want to plan your switch more carefully.